Stravaig-Projects/Stravaig.Avalonia.Controls.Icons/src/Stravaig.Avalonia.Controls.Icons/readme.md

 * `IconType`: `enum PhosphorIconType` The type of icon to display.
 One of `Thin`, `Light`, `Regular`, `Bold`, `Fill`, or `Duotone`.
 * `IconName`: `enum PhosphorIconName` - The name of the icon to display.
 The enum values are based on the pascal cased version of the icon name.
 * `Color` - The HsvColor to display the icon.

----

-## Contributing / Getting Started

-* Ensure you have PowerShell 7.1.x or higher installed
-* At a PowerShell prompt
-    * Navigate to the root of this repository
-    * Run `./Install-GitHooks.ps1`